 - Assessment is based on practical and theory based exercises that will allow a student to demonstrate their competency in the units. - Competency MUST be achieved in all units for a student to be awarded the qualification.

-- Students MUST be enrolled in ONSITE to participate. - Uniform cost
+- Students MUST be enrolled in ONSITE to participate. - There may be a uniform cost